indigotech/taq-github-bot/src/data/local/github/tracks-node/track-9/steps/step-2.md

 ----

-For details about how to implement this in our stack (Postgres + TypeORM), you can check [their docs about relations](https://github.com/typeorm/typeorm/blob/master/docs/relations.md).
+For details about how to implement this in our stack (Postgres + ORM), you can check their docs about relations.
 Your task now is:

 - Create the "Address" entity
 - Implement the relation between "User" and "Address"
 - After creating the entity, you should update your database.
-If [synchronize](https://typeorm.io/#undefined/creating-a-connection-to-the-database) is enabled, you just need to run the server again to update.
+If table synchronization is enabled, you just need to run the server again to update.
 - Make sure the relation is working by running some test code and adding a user with at least 2 addresses.
-Check TablePlus (or DBeaver, if you are on a Linux machine) to see the table sctructure working as above.
+Check the database to see the table sctructure working as above.
 - Open a Pull Request